WNBD-LD

-WNBD-LD (channel 33) is a low-power television station licensed to Grenada, Mississippi, United States, serving as the NBC affiliate for the Delta area.
-It is owned by Imagicomm Communications alongside Greenwood-licensed dual ABC/Fox affiliate WABG-TV (channel 6) and Cleveland-licensed low-power CBS affiliate WXVT-LD (channel 17).
+WNBD-LD (channel 33) is a low-power television station licensed to Greenwood, Mississippi, United States, serving as the NBC affiliate for the Delta area.
+It is owned by Deltavision Media alongside dual ABC/Fox affiliate WABG-TV (channel 6) and low-power CBS affiliate WXVT-LD (channel 17).
 The three stations share studios on Washington Avenue in Greenville; WNBD-LD's transmitter is located northeast of Inverness, Mississippi.

-Due to the low-power transmission, WNBD-LD's over-the-air digital signal just misses Grenada but covers the major cities in the viewing area.

 History

+On August 25, 2009, Commonwealth Broadcasting Group, owner of WABG-TV, filed an application for an LPTV station on RF Channel 33 originally licensed to Grenada, Mississippi, which was granted on February 25, 2010; on that date, the station began as W33CT-D, and was changed to WNBD-LD on May 14, 2010.

-WNBD-LD is the first NBC affiliate ever based in the market—prior to its launch, viewers in the region received NBC programming on cable or over-the-air from KTVE in El Dorado, Arkansas, WLBT in Jackson, and/or WMC-TV in Memphis, Tennessee.
+WNBD-LD is the first NBC affiliate ever based in the market—before its launch, viewers in the region received NBC programming on cable or over-the-air from KTVE in El Dorado, Arkansas, WLBT in Jackson, and/or WMC-TV in Memphis, Tennessee.
 Tentative launch of the channel was scheduled for between mid-October and early November 2010.
-It filed an application for a "license to cover" on October 21.
+It applied for a "license to cover" on October 21.
 The actual sign-on occurred December 13.
 Soon after WNBD-LD's sign-on, it became available on Suddenlink Communications channel 9, with WLBT and WMC remaining in their channel positions.
+It was a sister station to Commonwealth Broadcasting Group, owner of WABG-TV.
 While current Federal Communications Commission (FCC) must-carry rules do not require carriage of low-powered stations, Commonwealth had the right to require cable systems to carry WNBD as part of retransmission consent compensation for carrying WABG.